martignoni/moodlebox.net-old/content/help/internet-connection.en.md

 ---
-title: How can I connect to the Internet?
+title: How to connect the Moodlebox to the Internet
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T19:13:56+00:00